WWE Smackdown preview: The first show of 2026, three-hour shows return - Pro Wrestling Dot Net

 -Damian Priest vs. Aleister Black in an Ambulance match

-Powell’s POV: Smackdown will be live on Friday from Buffalo, New York, at KeyBank Center.
+Powell’s POV: Next week’s Smackdown in Berlin, Germany, will be headlined by Cody Rhodes vs. Drew McIntyre in a Three Stages of Hell match for the WWE Championship.
+Smackdown will be live tonight from Buffalo, New York, at KeyBank Center.
 Smackdown will be a three-hour show again starting with this episode.
-The January 8 Smackdown in Berlin, Germany, will be headlined by Cody Rhodes vs. Drew McIntyre in a Three Stages of Hell match for the WWE Championship.
-Join me for my weekly live review as Smackdown airs Fridays on USA Network at 7CT/8ET.
+Join me for my weekly live review as Smackdown airs tonight on USA Network at 7CT/8ET.
 My same-night audio review will be available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment